abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 - Verify you can kinit as hadoop components.
 This should not return any errors kinit -kt /etc/security/keytabs/nn.service.keytab nn/sandbox.hortonworks.com@HORTONWORKS.COM

-- Click Apply in Ambari to enable security and restart all the components If the wizard errors out towards the end due to a component not starting up, its not a problem: you should be able to start it up manually via Ambari
+- Click Apply in Ambari to enable security and restart all the components (may take 10-15 min) If the wizard errors out towards the end due to a component not starting up, its not a problem: you should be able to start it up manually via Ambari

 - Verify that we have kerberos enablement on our cluster and that hue user can kinit successfully using Hue keytab